Furia25/FDF/README.md

 The cam and everything in the mesh are really simulated in 3D which could could some performance issues because of the lack of optimisations.

 3 Dislay Mode
-- Mode 0: Polygons
+	Mode 0: Polygons
-- Mode 1: Points
+	Mode 1: Points
-- Mode 2: FDF / Wireframe
+	Mode 2: FDF / Wireframe

 ![image](https://github.com/user-attachments/assets/3e6ca99b-00a9-4ab4-8871-c7a264ea58d6)
+Note > Polygons can be really lag-free if you are a far away from them. lol.
+---
 ![image](https://github.com/user-attachments/assets/f1983bd2-d323-4bb6-96f8-4af8088b27f5)
+---
 ![image](https://github.com/user-attachments/assets/155f49fd-074c-4736-b1be-e8c6b0f055d7)

-Highlight the unique selling points of your project.
+Note > I am currently drawing lines by interpolating many points and then projecting them, so its not the most efficient way to do this, so a replacement with Bresenham's algorithm is in the way!

 ## <span style="color:green;">Usage</span>

-To use it :

 1 - Compile it with the makefile provided.
 2 - Execute the binary created with a file in argument

 ```bash
 ./fdf test_maps/mars.fdf